RD Sharma Solutions Class 9 Maths Chapter 18 – Free PDF Download

 Lateral surface area of cube = 4a2 = 4×82 = 256 cm2.

-RD Sharma Solutions for Chapter 18 Surface Area and Volume of Cuboid and Cube
+RD Sharma Solutions for Class 9 Maths Chapter 18 Surface Area and Volume of Cuboid and Cube

-In this chapter students will study important concepts listed below:
+In the 18h chapter of class 9 RD Sharma Solutions students will study important concepts listed below:

 - Volume of a Cuboid